yakhyo/fast-neural-style-transfer/README.md

   content_image: 'images/content-images/uzb.jpg'     # Path to content image you want to stylize
   content_scale: 1.0                                 # Factor for scaling down the content image, float
   output_path: 'images/output-images/'               # Path for saving the output image
-  model: 'weights/candy.pth'                         # If file is .pth - PyTorch, if file is .onnx - Caffe2
+  model: 'weights/candy.pth'                         # If file is .pth - PyTorch

 ```